 Skip to content

 Lying about 100 miles (1.5 hrs drive) along Gulu-Kampala highway, is a 70km2 Ziwa Rhino Sanctuary where the only population of rhinos in Uganda today thrives.
-In here, a breeding program is underway that will enable the re-introduction of these species in their former grassland home across the country.
+At the sanctuary, an interpretive walking safari expereince up-close this African Big 5 member as it forages across this untamed wilderness habitat is a major highlight on any Uganda wildlife viewing safari.

 Rhino History In Uganda

-Fast forward in early 2005, an NGO with partnership from Uganda Wildlife Authority (UWA) began a breeding program in a 70km2 of wooded grasslands of Ziwa with a hope to re-introduce this specie of the Africa’s big 5 list in their former range in the near future.
-From that humble start of 4 southern white rhinos (Ceratotherium.s.simum) donated from Kenya and 2 from Disney World US, today the successful program is on track with numbers now at 37 individuals and increasing!
+Fast forward in early 2005, an NGO with partnership from Uganda Wildlife Authority (UWA) began a breeding program in a 70 km 2 of wooded grasslands of Ziwa with a hope to re-introduce this specie of the Africa’s big 5 list in their former range in the near future.
+From that humble start of 4 southern white rhinos (Ceratotherium.s.simum) donated from Kenya and 2 from Disney World US, today the successful program is on track with numbers now at over 45 individuals and increasing!

-At Ziwa rhino sanctuary, a 2hr guided nature walk in the wilderness brings you up-close and personal to the southern white rhinos that roam these grasslands.
-The walks are scheduled to time the most active times of these animals.
-Non aggressive (but wild) and purely grazers, the southern white are not wholly solitary animals; territorial bulls often accept subordinate individuals, the adolescent males keep company in small crushes and female are often in company of a recent offspring.
+At Ziwa rhino sanctuary, a 1-2hr guided nature walk in the wilderness brings you up-close and personal to the southern white rhinos that roam these grasslands.
+These guided nature walks are scheduled to time the most active times of rhinos as they forage.
+White rhinos are non aggressive (but wild), purely grazers and are not wholly solitary animals.
+Across their range, territorial bulls will often accept company from subordinate individuals while the adolescent males will socialise in small crushes.
+The female white rhinos are often in company of a recent offspring.

-On a guided walk, knowledgeable rangers point out markings and tracks, share great insights about the social behavior of this second biggest land mammal including its ecological importance, while stressing the need to protect and support the survival of these species.
+Along this guided walk, knowledgeable rangers will point out markings and tracks, share great insights about the social behavior of this second biggest land mammal including its ecological importance, while stressing the need to protect and support the survival of these species.
 On locating the rhinos, the rangers and visitor can only get as close as it is safe, for these are wild animals however the feeling of up close with these giants remains for a lifetime.

 The wooded grasslands in the complex supports other local residents like, the elusive leopard seen on night patrols, Kob, beautiful and tame Bushbuck, Common Warthog, Vervet monkey and rich bird species checklist unique to these woodlands.